“Is there someone else?” I directly asked my husband.

 People who haven’t lived through a divorce typically don’t understand.

-I’ve spent more than twenty-five years ministering to the broken hearted, traumatized by divorce.
+I’ve spent more than twenty-nine years ministering to the broken hearted, traumatized by divorce.
 The majority are men and women who wanted their marriage to survive.
 Their circumstances may be different than mine, but the common denominator is they have a spouse who chose another lover.
 The interloper might not be a person.
-Rather booze, drugs, pornography, violence or narcissism has become the captivating sweetheart.
+It might be booze, drugs, pornography, abuse, violence or narcissism has become the captivating sweetheart.

 But I love divorced people.
 Why?
 Because Jesus loves them.

-Here are a few things that might help to understand:
+Here are a few things that might help others to understand:

 When “I Do” becomes “I Don’t” the gut response is excruciatingly painful.
 It’s a rejection like no other.
 The person that you thought would be your lifetime partner, your soft place to fall during the hard times, the one person you could trust when the rest of the world turns its back on you is now saying, “You aren’t worth it.”